ffabio-econ/ffabio-econ.github.io/index.md

 <!-- > Welcome!
 >  -->

 I am fascinated by economic growth, the natural environment, and the act of lending.
-In my work I study aggregate economic phenomena related to these themes, mainly employing statistical tools, such as cointegration models and dimension-reduction techniques, to financial markets data.
+In my work I study aggregate economic phenomena related to these themes, primarily applying statistical tools, such as cointegration models and dimension-reduction techniques, to financial markets data.
 <!-- and mechanisms -->

 <br>

-Since 2023, I am a Research Fellow at the Economics Department of the University of Bologna (IT).
+Since 2023, I am a **Research Fellow** at the Economics Department of the **University of Bologna** (IT).

 # Research